pickles and spices logo

 Attend my cooking class to learn making traditional food.

-The cooking class is available together with Penang Market Tour.
+The morning class includes Penang Market Tour.

 PLEASE NOTE: